 6).
 Use Your Logo in Packaging

-A logo is a business’s calling card.
+A logo is a business’s calling card and adds to your brand awareness.
 It should be clear, well-designed and included in your packaging.
 This means that it is not only on your product and a business card but also on the box, shipping paper and more.
 Take the time to think about the story your logo and packaging materials tells when a customer receives an item.
 Similarly, the website, newsletter and any other communications should reflect this story too.
 Logo story-telling and packaging is a missed detail that many business owners forget.

 7).
 SEO Is Essential